Vincenzo Camuccini: Early life and education

-Camuccini was born in Rome, and first educated by his brother Pietro, a picture-restorer, and Pietro Leone Bombelli, an engraver.
+Camuccini was born in Rome on 22 February 1771.
+His father, Giovanni Battista, was a coal dealer of Ligurian origin.
+He received his first education from his brother Pietro, a picture-restorer, and Pietro Leone Bombelli, an engraver.
 His brother Pietro gave up his place in the studio of Domenico Corvi to Vincenzo.
-Until nearly the age of 30 he mainly dedicated himself to copying old masters.
+To this period can be assigned Camuccini's painting of The Sacrifice of Noah, reputed to have been his earliest original composition.
+The painting showcases Camuccini's early mastery of chiaroscuro.